MKorostoff/incarceration-in-real-numbers/README.md

 ## About

 [Incarceration in real numbers](https://mkorostoff.github.io/incarceration-in-real-numbers) is a data visualization project by [Matt Korostoff](https://mkorostoff.github.io/).
-It is not affaliated with or sponsored by any organization.
+It is not affiliated with or sponsored by any organization.
 It launched in autumn 2020.

 ## A word about words